 The story of the Holocaust and its survivors does not end with liberation in 1945.
 Actually, for survivors, the Holocaust has never ended.
 This movie, The Long Way Home, continues the story of the survivors during the harrowing, yet heroic and inspirational, period of 1945 to 1948.

 This outstanding film won the 1998 Oscar for Best Documentary Feature.
-It is narrated by Morgan Freeman and features the voices of Edward Asner, Sean Astin, Martin Landau, Miriam Margolyes, David Paymer, Nina Siemaszko, Helen Slater, and Michael York.
+While the film is narrated by Morgan Freeman, much of the audio are clips of actual writing by survivors, read by the voices of Edward Asner, Sean Astin, Martin Landau, Miriam Margolyes, David Paymer, Nina Siemaszko, Helen Slater, and Michael York.